Why would this wonder drug be illegal?

 Finally, if you ever have a chance to vote for legalizing marijuana.
 Go ahead and vote to legalize it (no one has to know) then enjoy the boost to the economy and maybe get yourself some cash-flow too.

-If you like this then sign-up to get new updates weekly!
+If you like this, then sign-up to get sparkling, new articles weekly!
+Comment below and let me know what you think!